Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-b2c-web-sample/README.md

 - java
 - html
 products:
-- azure-active-directory
+- microsoft-entra-id
 - entra
 - msal-java
-description: "This sample demonstrates a Java web application that is secured using Azure Active Directory B2C."
+description: "This sample demonstrates a Java web application that is secured using Azure AD B2C."
 urlFragment: msal-java-b2c-web
 ---